EK76/ServerStatus/README.md

 # Server Status
 This project is done with help of Visual Studio C#.
 Purpose for this project is to monitor both the computer's CPU and harddisk temperature when using a Linux operatingsystem.
 In my case the operating system is Ubuntu 25.10.
 The temperature values are stored automatically to a MySQL table.
 In my case it is after every two hours with help of crontab.
-More info about crontab, click this link, <https://cronitor.io/guides/cron-jobs>.
+More info about crontab, click this link,
+<https://cronitor.io/guides/cron-jobs>.
+It stores 90 most recent values to the MySQL table.

 You should also be able to use any kind of the most common Linux operating system for this purpose, but I have only tested on Ubuntu and Debian.
 It is also possible to check when the Linux computer have been last rebooted.
 It stores 20 most recent reboot times to a MySQL table.